-Set temperature thermostats.
+Set both temperature thermostats to the desired temperatures.

-Press 'Start Cycle' The dryer cycles in the following order;
+Press 'Start Cycle' (The dryer cycles in the following order)

-The dryer will begin to fill, 'Central auger' & 'Loading auger' will illuminate on the main panel.
-The 'SILO EMPTY' light will stop illuminating as soon as the bottom sensor is covered with grain, a proximity sensor is mounted at the top of the dryer to determine when the grain has reached this level.
-A maximum time limit of 30 minutes is allowed.
+The dryer will begin to fill, 'Central auger' & 'Loading auger' motors will operate.
+The 'Fan' & 'Burner' will operate when the middle sensor is covered with grain, as ignition attemps begin, the solenoid controlled fuel valves open and the ignition electrode plug begins to spark.
+When the flame is established the burner photocell willdetect this and end the ignition.

+A micro switch sensor is mounted at the top of the dryer to determine when the grain has reached this level, a maximum time limit is set on page 2 (factory setting 30 minutes) is allowed to reach this point.
 If the bin is not full by the end of this period, the dryer will shut down.
-This prevents the unit from attempting to fill for more than a short period should the wet grain supply become exhausted or a problem with the loading auger arise.
+This prevents the machine from attempting to fill for more than a short period should the wet grain supply become exhausted or a problem with the loading auger arise.